Free Delivery

 Pure Water Filtration Components Explained

 Water filtration for Window Cleaning can be a bit of a minefield.
-If you're hear, then hopefully you've gone some way to understanding the basics of water purification - don't worry if not, we've got a helpful guide that covers a broad overview of water purification and how it's used in Window Cleaning, check out our Introduction to Pure Water Cleaning.
+If you're here, then hopefully you've gone some way to understanding the basics of water purification, don't worry if not, we've got a helpful guide that covers a broad overview of water purification and how it's used in Window Cleaning, check out our Introduction to Pure Water Cleaning.

 The two primary types of filtration within the Pure Water Window Cleaning world are RO/DI Filtration & DI Only Filtration.

-An RO/DI system is a four stage system, alternatively a DI only filtration system features just one single stage.
+An RO/DI system is a four stage system, whereas a DI only filtration system features just one single stage.
 Below is a breakdown of the components found in each:

 Stages 1 and 2: Pre-Filters